High Performance Computing for Sustainable Development | (smr 3828)

 The call for applications is open.
 Please click on 'Apply here' to submit your application.

-An ICTP meeting in presence in Stellenbosch - South Africa
+An ICTP meeting in person in Stellenbosch - South Africa

 The joint ICTP, NITheCS and CHPC School has the goal of providing early career scientists with technical guidance and best practices on advanced computing tools, fundamental for modern quantitative sciences.
 The program includes a mix of lectures and practicals, focusing on a wide range of topics from HPC, to ML/AI and QC.